wtegtow/SeisTimes.jl/README.md

 SeisTimes is a toolkit for computing first-arrival seismic traveltimes in heterogeneous 2D and 3D anisotropic media.

 Implemented are:
-- Ray tracing using the bending method for horizontally layered media.
-- Wavefield construction via the Lax-Friedrichs approximation of the static Hamilton-Jacobi (Eikonal) equations for weakly anisotropic media.
+- Wavefield construction using the Lax-Friedrichs approximation of the static Hamilton-Jacobi (Eikonal) equation for weakly anisotropic media.
-  - Supports Fast Sweeping numerical schemes for general heterogeneous media on regular grids.
+  - Fast Sweeping numerical scheme for general heterogeneous media on regular grids.
   - Includes 1st-, 3rd-, and 5th-order Lax-Friedrichs schemes for flexible accuracy.
+- 2-Point ray tracing using the bending method for horizontally layered media.

 # Installation